A moment of moralizing

 An example of virtue

 If you compare Kauffmann’s simple presentation to the previous Rococo genre, with the lush landscapes, frothy pastel pink frocks, and chubby frolicking cherubs, it is clear that art is going in a different direction.
 This painting is an exemplum virtutis, or a model of virtue.
 The story that Kauffmann painted is that of Cornelia, an ancient Roman woman who was the mother of the future political leaders Tiberius and Gaius Gracchus.
-The brothers Gracchi were politicians in 2nd century B.C.E.
+The brothers Gracchi were politicians in second-century B.C.E.
 Rome.
 They sought social reform and were seen as friends to the average Roman citizen.
 So where did these benefactors of the people learn their exemplary ethics?
 That would be their mother, Cornelia.

 The scene that we see in Kauffmann’s painting illustrates one such example of Cornelia’s teachings.
 A visitor has come to her home to show off a wonderful array of jewelry and precious gems, what one might call treasures.
 To her visitor’s chagrin, when she asks Cornelia to reveal her treasures she humbly brings her children forward, instead of running to get her own jewelry box.
 The message is clear; the most precious treasures of any woman are not material possessions, but the children who are our future.
 You can almost feel the embarrassment when you look at the face of the visitor, who Kauffmann has smartly painted with a furrowed brow and slightly gaped mouth.